Surface Code Stabilizer Measurements for Rydberg Atoms

 In order to exemplify the role of Rydberg leakage errors in the stabilizer measurements, we first discuss a so-called \emph{data-ancilla} blockade model, where we assume that for atoms on the same plaquette there is only a Rydberg blockade between the ancilla and all data atoms, but not between two data atoms.
 This model can be approximately realized in dual species arrays \cite{singh_dual-element_2022, anand_dual-species_2024, ireland_interspecies_2024}.
 We then discuss the \emph{all-to-all} blockade model, where we assume a Rydberg blockade between all atoms on a plaquette.
 This model can be approximately realized in single-species arrays \cite{graham_rydberg-mediated_2019, graham_multi-qubit_2022}.

 In both blockade models, the stabilizer measurement can be realized by applying four subsequent CZ gates, each with the same pulse $\Omega_a(t)$ on the ancilla atom and $\Omega_d(t)$ on the data atom.
 The gate infidelity under Rydberg decay is minimized if each CZ gate is implemented using a time-optimal (TO) gate \cite{jandura_time-optimal_2022, pagano_error_2022}, in which the same laser pulse $\Omega(t)=\Omega_a(t)=\Omega_d(t)$ with constant amplitude $\Omega_{\mathrm{max}}$ and time dependent phase $\varphi(t)$ is applied \emph{symmetrically} on both atoms [Fig.~\ref{fig:intro}(e)].
-This implements a $V_{CZ}:=\mathrm{CZ}[R_Z(\theta_a)\otimes R_Z(\theta_d)]$ gate [where $R_Z(\theta_a)$ acts on the ancilla and $R_Z(\theta_d)$ acts on the data atom, respectively], with $\theta_a=\theta_d = 2.17$ \cite{jandura_time-optimal_2022}.
+This implements a $V_{CZ}:=\mathrm{CZ}\cdot[R_Z(\theta_a)\otimes R_Z(\theta_d)]$ gate corresponding to an exact CZ gate followed by single-qubit rotations [where $R_Z(\theta_a)$ acts on the ancilla and $R_Z(\theta_d)$ acts on the data atom, respectively], with $\theta_a=\theta_d = 2.17$ \cite{jandura_time-optimal_2022}.